rancher/rancher.github.io/rancher/v1.6/en/hosts/custom/index.md

 * If you are using the IPsec [networking driver]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/rancher-services/networking/), from and to all other hosts on UDP ports `500` and `4500`
 * If you are using the VXLAN [networking driver]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/rancher-services/networking/), from and to all other hosts on UDP ports `4789`
-* Hosts that will be used as Kubernetes nodes will require the following TCP ports to be open: `10250` and `10255`.
+* Hosts that will be used as Kubernetes nodes will require the following TCP ports to be open for kubectl: `10250` and `10255`.
+To access to exposed services the NodePort range will also need to be visible.
+The default ports used by NodePort is TCP ports 30000 - 32767.

 <a id="samehost"></a>